XuewenWangUGA/USAT/README.md

  `cd USAT`

- Step 2. and then download the subdirectories `testData` and put `testData` under the directory USAT
+ Step 2. get demo and settings

+  Download the subdirectories `testData` and put `testData` under the directory USAT

-                  download the subdirectories `settings` and put `settings` under the directory USAT
+  Download the subdirectories `settings` and put `settings` under the directory USAT

+  This step is for demo data and demo settings.

- Step 3.
+ Step 3. get the dependency

  For Windows user:

- download maffinwin from https://mafft.cbrc.jp/alignment/software/windows_without_cygwin.html  and unzip the download files into `maffinwin` under the directory USAT.
+ Download maffinwin from https://mafft.cbrc.jp/alignment/software/windows_without_cygwin.html  and unzip the download files into `maffinwin` under the directory USAT.

  For Linux and MacOS:

-donwload the Linux installation file from https://mafft.cbrc.jp/alignment/software/linux.html and install it.
+Donwload the Linux installation file from https://mafft.cbrc.jp/alignment/software/linux.html and install it.
 After that, to export the mafft path into environment.

-donwload the MacOS installation file from https://mafft.cbrc.jp/alignment/software/macosx.html and install it.
+Donwload the MacOS installation file from https://mafft.cbrc.jp/alignment/software/macosx.html and install it.
 After that, to export the mafft path into environment.

-command for export path:
+Command for export path:

 `export PATH=$PATH: /your/path/to/mafft/`